shieldworks/aegis/README.md

 a lot of plain text secrets in it, so it’s good enough for most practical purposes.

-More important than that, almost all modern instruction set architectures and operating systems implement [*memory protection*][memory-protection].
-The main purpose of memory protection is to prevent a process from accessing memory that has not been allocated to it.
-This prevents a bug or malware within a process from affecting other processes, or the operating system itself.
+More importantly, almost all modern instruction set architectures and operating systems implement [*memory protection*][memory-protection].
+The primary purpose of memory protection is to prevent a process from accessing memory that has not been allocated to it.
+This prevents a bug or malware within a process from affecting other processes or the operating system itself.

 [memory-protection]: https://en.wikipedia.org/wiki/Memory_protection "Memory Protection (Wikipedia)"

 Therefore, reading a variable’s value from a process’s memory is practically impossible unless you attach a debugger to it.

-So, until, we implement ways to securely store a backup of the state data encrypted on disk, all the secrets **Aegis** has will be stored *in-memory*
+So, until we implement ways to securely store a backup of the state data encrypted on disk, all the secrets **Aegis** has will be held in memory
-only: Never persisted to disk, and never written or streamed to log files.
+only: Never persisted to disk and never written or streamed to log files.

-There are other related works in progress to make **Aegis**’s system architecture secure by default.
+Other related works are in progress to make **Aegis**’s system architecture secure by default.
 We are slowly and steadily getting there.
-You can check out [aegis.txt](aegis.txt) for an overall progress of what has been done, and what is in progress.
+You can check out [aegis.txt](aegis.txt) for the overall progress of what has been done and what is in progress.

 ## Where NOT To Use Aegis

-Aegis is **not** a Database, nor it is a distributed caching layer.
-You may tweak it to act like one if you try hard enough; yet, that is generally not a good use of the tool.
+Aegis is **not** a Database, nor is it a distributed caching layer.
+Of course, you may tweak it to act like one if you try hard enough, yet, that is generally not a good use of the tool.

-Aegis is good for storing secrets and dispatching them around; however, it is a *terrible* idea to use it as a centralized database to store everything but the kitchen sink.
+Aegis is suitable for storing secrets and dispatching them; however, it is a *terrible* idea to use it as a centralized database to store everything but the kitchen sink.

-Use Aegis to store things like service keys, database credentials, access tokens, and the like. **Do not** use Aegis to store the username and passwords of your 1000 customers: That’s what a database is for (*where you hopefully hash and salt the passwords before you store them*).
+Use Aegis to store service keys, database credentials, access tokens, etc. However, **do not** use Aegis to store the username and passwords of your 1000 customers: That’s what a database is for (*where you hopefully hash and salt the passwords before you store them*).